vaz0550/hangman524/README.md

 ## 3. USAGE INSTRUCTIONS
 - PLEASE NOTE THAT THE GAME IS STILL WIP
-- You can run the file in your chosen terminal or IDE.
+- You can run the (currently milestone_5.py) file in your chosen terminal or IDE.

 ## 4. PROJECT FILE STRUCTURE
 - This Readme file